-Are you here in the Summit City to see your grandchildren?
+Are you visiting Fort Wayne to see your grandchildren?
 Or will they be coming to meet you for a visit?
 Need something to do?
 Then you are in the right place.
-Fort Wayne, Indiana has plenty of kid-and-adult interesting spots to see.
-Check these out!
+Fort Wayne, Indiana has plenty of activities for kids and adults to enjoy together!

 Explore Fort Wayne, Indiana with Grandkids

-Taylor's Dream Boundless Playground - Fort Wayne, Indiana
+Girl in wheelchair enjoying splash pad at Taylor's Dream Boundless Playground in Fort Wayne, Indiana

 Outdoors